At the pulpit is the 'Coventry Cross',

 Bruce Johnson spoke about the Coventy Cross during his address when he was inducted as Moderator of the Queensland Synod of the Uniting Church.
 It was good to recall the need for reconciliation through this powerful symbol.

-they recently built an underground 800 seat worship centre
+As well as the restored Cathedralthey recently built an underground 800 seat worship centre

 used by their charismatic congregation.
 From the underground chapel you can look up and see the main Cathedral